nf-core/funcscan/docs/usage.md

 By default, no screening workflows for any of the natural product types will be executed.
 However, when activating a given screening workflow, all tools within the workflow will be activated.
 Therefore you must explicitly skip those tools you do not wish to run.

-For example, if you want to run AMP and ARG screening but you don't want to run DeepARG tool of the ARG workflow and the Macrel of the AMP workflow, you would define this as follows:
+For example, if you want to run AMP and ARG screening but you don't want to run the DeepARG tool of the ARG workflow and the Macrel tool of the AMP workflow, you would define this as follows:

 ```console
 nextflow run nf-core/funcscan --input <my_samplesheet>.csv --outdir <OUTDIR> -profile docker --run_arg_screening --arg_skip_deeparg --run_amp_screening --arg_skip_macrel